 See our Facebook page (listed below) for the latest news and trail alerts.
-Additionally, please visit our current status report TRAIL UPDATE current as of 12-4-19 2 page, Access Limitations, and Development News pages for more information on work on the trail and efforts to repair the damage from the flash flood disaster at mile 19.
+Additionally, please visit our current status report.
+TRAIL UPDATE current as of 5-1-20 Access Limitations, and Development News pages for more information on work on the trail and efforts to repair the damage from the flash flood disaster at mile 19.

 Redbank Valley Trails was honored as PA’s first trail of the year in 2014 for the dedicated work of its volunteers, its scenic beauty and its connections to other trails.
 That dedication will get us through this disaster also, with the public’s support.

 There’s plenty of wonderful trail to ride.
-The trail is now open again between Brookville to the Allegheny River where the trail connects to the Armstrong Trail thanks to the temporary bypass.
+The trail is now open again between Brookville to the Allegheny River where the trail connects to the Armstrong Trail thanks to the temporary bypass that was constructed by volunteers in April.
 RVTA finished surface improvements to the Sligo Spur and to the 1.4 mile just east of New Bethlehem in Fairmount City in early August 2019 with only some parking improvements and gate installations to do on the Sligo Spur.

 Redbank Valley Trails Association was honored with a Jefferson Award in Pittsburgh on May 5th, 2016, for its volunteer efforts and accomplishments and those efforts continue.
 Thanks to everyone for your volunteer efforts, support and contributions that make progress possible.

 OTHER PAST AREA EVENTS (Watch for rescheduling for 2020) :

 Benefitting: Jefferson Co.
 History Center East Brady Area Development Corporation and East Brady Churches